MiniGameWorlds/MiniGameWorld/resources/userWiki/Home.md

 # Description
-This wiki describes how to use MiniGameWorld pluin in your server.
+This wiki describes how to use the MiniGameWorld plugin on your server.
 And this Plugin works on `spigot`, `paper`, `purpur` bukkit with `1.14+` versions.
 MiniGame has `Solo`, `SoloBattle`, `Team`, `TeamBattle`, `Fake` and `custom` types for playing

 Minigames will work independently regardless of the server gamemodes(Economy, Survival, RPG, etc) with wide applicability and scalability.
 And one minigame can be played in many different ways with custom config settings and custom maps.
-Also player's all state(`Inventory`, `Health`, `Exp`, `Game Mode`, `etc`) are saved at the game start and restored when the game finished.
+Also player's all states(`Inventory`, `Health`, `Exp`, `Game Mode`, `etc`) are saved at the game start and restored when the game is finished.

 ---